Police officers are eligible for three federal student loan forgiveness programs:

 You can read more about each requirement in this article, Student Loan Forgiveness for Public Service.

-The loan forgiveness offered under the IDR Plans sucks in comparison to what the PSLF Program offers.
+The loan forgiveness offered under the IDR Plans pales in comparison to what the PSLF Program provides.

 Instead of getting student loan forgiveness after 10 years, you'll have to wait 20 to 25 years before your loans are forgiven.

 Here's how to qualify for income-based repayment loan forgiveness: